 Refugees and asylees can apply for a green card once they have been physically present in the United States for at least one year.
 Children and spouses of asylees may also get asylum status and eventually, a green card.

 Humanitarian Green Cards for Abuse Victims

 VAWA applies broadly to any applicant in an abusive situation.
 This means that not only women, but also LGBT-inclusive and transgender persons, men, children, and parents can apply for a green card under VAWA.
-An immigration lawyer can help you apply for this kind of green card for free or at a low cost on the USA.gov website.

 If you, or someone you know, are a victim of abuse, contact the National Domestic Violence Hotline.
 You will get guidance on action plans and legal assistance.
 You can call the hotline at 1-800-799-7233 or, if you have a hearing disability, at 1-800-787-3224 (TTY).